 Severance.
-Except in the event of a voluntary termination by Mr. Colo without good reason, termination by the Company with cause, or upon a termination at death or for disability, Mr. Colo will receive severance of (i) two times his base salary, (ii) a pro-rata short-term incentive award based on actual performance for the full year in which the termination occurs or the full-year award for any completed year unpaid as of the date of termination, and (iii) a pro-rata long-term incentive award for the year in which termination occurs or the full-year award for any completed year unpaid as of the date of termination.
+Except in the event of a voluntary termination by Mr. Colo without good reason, termination by the Company with cause, or upon a termination at death or for disability, Mr. Colo will receive severance of (i) two times his base salary, (ii) pro-rata short-term incentive and long-term incentive awards based on actual performance for the full year in which the termination occurs, and (iii) the full-year short-term incentive awards for any completed year unpaid as of the date of termination; provided, however, that a prior full year short-term incentive award is payable even in the event of a voluntary termination without good reason or a termination for cause.
 In addition, except in the event of a termination by the Company with cause, upon termination all outstanding restricted stock units that are then unvested will vest.
-Upon a termination for disability or death, Mr. Colo or his estate will receive severance of (i) one times his base salary, (ii) a pro-rata short-term incentive award based on actual performance for the full-year in which the termination occurs or the full-year award for any completed year unpaid as of the date of a termination for disability or death, Mr. Colo or his estate will receive award based on actual performance for the full year in which the termination occurs or the full-year award for any completed year unpaid as of the date of termination and (iii) the full-year long-term incentive award for any completed year unpaid as of the date of termination and (iii) the full-year long-term incentive award for any completed year unpaid as of the date of termination.
+Upon a termination for disability or death, Mr. Colo or his estate will receive severance of (i) one times his base salary, (ii) a pro-rata short-term incentive award based on actual performance for the full year in which the termination occurs and (iii) the full-year short-term incentive and long-term incentive awards for any completed year unpaid as of the date of termination.